 Social recruiting is the now the norm.

-They’re hanging out on sites like LinkedIn (most especially), Twitter and Facebook.
+They’re hanging out on sites like LinkedIn (most especially), Twitter, Facebook and others.
 If you’re not there, you may not connect with them.
 And your activity on social media provides them social proof that you are who you say you are.

 People will Google your name to assess your fit as a candidate.
 If they find little to no search results for you, they may pass you over in favor of those with a stronger online footprint.

 Work on creating a realistic social media routine, that includes regularly self-Googling, to monitor the search results the world is finding for “your name”.